lashford/akka-cluster-persistance/README.md

 Problems Observed:

-> Problem seems to be the `registerOnMemberRemoved` event is called straightaway even though Shard Region handoff has not completed
++Problem seems to be the `registerOnMemberRemoved` event is called straightaway even though Shard Region handoff has not completed
-> Cluster status of the node that was removed never gets passed `Exiting`
-> New leader node never sends `remove` message to other Node as per diagram http://doc.akka.io/docs/akka/snapshot/common/cluster.html#State_Diagram_for_the_Member_States__akka_cluster_allow-weakly-up-members=off_
++Cluster status of the node that was removed never gets passed `Exiting` +New leader node never sends `remove` message to other Node as per diagram http://doc.akka.io/docs/akka/snapshot/common/cluster.html#State_Diagram_for_the_Member_States__akka_cluster_allow-weakly-up-members=off_
-> New leader marks old node as UNREACHABLE after the heartbeat timeout which then removes it from the cluster.
++New leader marks old node as UNREACHABLE after the heartbeat timeout which then removes it from the cluster.

-> have tried using graceful shutdown with even less success, this seems to cause the actor system to close before handoff complete.
++have tried using graceful shutdown with even less success, this seems to cause the actor system to close before handoff complete.